UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Methodology

 \subsection{Loss function}

 We employ a hybrid loss function applied on both the waveform and spectrogram domains to train the SE models, formulated as:

-where $\tilde{s}$ and $s$ are the enhanced and clean waveforms. $\tilde{S}$ and $S$ are the enhanced and clean spectrograms, respectively. $\alpha$ and $\beta$ are set to 0.01 and 0.3 respectively.
+where $\tilde{s}$ and $s$ are the enhanced and clean waveforms. $\tilde{S}$ and $S$ are the enhanced and clean spectrograms, respectively. $\lambda_1$ and $\lambda_2$ are set to 0.01 and 0.3, respectively, as these values were empirically determined to balance the contributions of each loss component and were also validated in GTCRN \cite{GTCRN}.
 Each term in the aforementioned formula is calculated as follows: